CrispNCrispy/katacoda-scenarios/computer_vision_1/step4.md

 ## Creating the model
 * As mentioned earlier, we are now going to use one hidden layer consisting of 10 nodes.
-* We will be using a 'relu' activation function for the hidden layer - a popular choice in recent ML literature.
+* We will be using a `relu` activation function for the hidden layer - a popular choice in recent ML literature.
-* We will be using a 'softmax' activation function for the output later because we want probability values for each class.
+* We will be using a `softmax` activation function for the output later because we want probability values for each class.
 * We will be using 3 output nodes, with each output being a value between 0 and 1, which will add up to 1 (because of softmax).
 Each node will indicate the probability of